-Today we’re going to be looking at therapeutic or trial separation- the idea of spending some time apart to heal your marriage.
+Today, we’re going to be looking at therapeutic or trial separation- the idea of spending some time apart to heal your marriage.
 For many couples who feel like their marriage is at the end of its tether, this kind of separation might be something to consider.
-But you need to be aware of the risks and possible outcomes going in.
+But you need to be aware of the risks and possible outcomes.

-I think we should state very clearly that our vision is to help people create thriving, passionate marriages.
-At the same time, we realize that folks often come to our podcast or website or to us for counseling in a great deal of distress.
-So when we’re talking about therapeutic separation today this is with the goal of restoring your marriage, as long as it is safe to do that.
+Let’s state very clearly that our vision is to help people create thriving, passionate marriages.
+At the same time, we realize that folks often come to our podcast or website or for counselling in great distress.
+So when we’re talking about therapeutic separation today, this is with the goal of restoring your marriage, as long as it is safe to do that.

-On the safety note: if you are in an abusive situation a different approach is necessary — please see our shows on abuse.
-You may still pursue separation but you will not likely be safe to do so in the way we’re about to describe.
+On a safety note, if you are in an abusive situation, a different approach is necessary — please see our episodes on abuse.
+You may still pursue separation, but you will not likely be safe to do so in the way we’re about to describe.

 What Is Therapeutic Separation?